A brief history of the SWOT Analysis Model. You may be surprised to learn that it started out being called a SOFT

 In over 1000 pages of copy, this is the nearest I can find as a reference to the SWOT analysis framework.

 The origins of SWOT is believed to have started with the term SOFT analysis and not SWOT analysis!.

 SOFT (Satisfactory (good in the present), Opportunity (good in the future), Fault (bad in the present), Threat (bad in the future)).

-This was the outcome from the research work on corporate planning conducted at Stanford Research Institute (SFI) from 1960-1970.
+This was the outcome of the research work on corporate planning conducted at Stanford Research Institute (SFI) from 1960-1970.

 It is understood that the SOFT analysis was presented in a seminar at Zurich in 1964 and Urick and Orr changed the F to a W and called it the SWOT (Humphrey, 2005) analysis.
 Here it was presented as a standalone tool rather than being part of a process.
 The beginning of undermining the strength of a real SWOT analysis!